jomericer/LDR_MLprediction/README.md

 # LDR_MLprediction

 Clean python notebook to build an ensemble machine learning model to predict diuretic resistance

+LDR_ML_Prediction_Notebook.ipynb = Python notebook file to run the code

+MIMIC_all_noimpute.csv = formatted data of MIMIC database eICU_all_ml.csv = formatted data of eICU database, with imputations

 Source:
 Machine learning to predict diuretic resistance